-The Academic Honor pledge is a commitment made by students to uphold social and behavioral integrity when discussing difficult concepts in classes or during group work, while dealing with each other in hallways and common areas, and while representing SALIS out in the world.
-The Academic Honor policy is about learning to honor ourselves and others, accept responsibility, and take proactive measures to do the right thing.
+The Student Commitment to Academic Integrity is a pledge made by students to uphold social and behavioural integrity when discussing difficult concepts in classes or during group work, while dealing with each other in hallways and common areas, and while representing SALIS out in the world.
+The Academic Integrity policy is about learning how to honour ourselves and others, accept responsibility, and take proactive measures to do the right thing.